 Supporting Quality Care and Education

 Child care.
 True community-building must extend beyond housing and direct economic development.
 Quality child care is essential to supporting working parents and giving kids a healthy start in life.
-More than two decades ago, Self-Help was an early pioneer in providing financing for child care providers, with a focus on female business owners who serve low-income communities.
-We have provided more than 400 child care loans, enabling our borrowers to create or maintain more than 23,000 spaces.
+More than two decades ago, Self-Help was an early pioneer in providing financing for child care providers, with a focus on female business owners who serve lower wealth communities.

 Public charter schools.
-Self-Help began lending to public charter schools in 1998, seeking to support social entrepreneurs who were working to provide strong educational choices in low-income communities.
-We focus on high-performing schools that prioritize service to low-income children.
-In all, we have provided $238 million in financing through more than 120 charter school loans, helping our borrowers create or maintain more than 42,000 student spaces.
+Self-Help began lending to public charter schools in 1998, seeking to support social entrepreneurs who were working to provide strong educational choices in lower wealth communities.
+We focus on high-performing schools that prioritize service to children poorly served by existing options.

 Success for Every Student